 - "Financial challenges": challenges like "Save 10% of income" or "Spend less on coffee".

-- AI tips and suggestions: the application analyzes spending patterns and offers useful habits (e.g., paying bills on time).
+- AI tips and suggestions: the app analyzes spending patterns and offers helpful habits (for example, paying bills on time).

 Brainstorming (Brainstorming)

 What is it?
-A collective "storm" of a problem, where everyone can suggest an idea without criticism from other participants.
+A collective "storm" of a problem, where everyone can propose an idea without criticism from other participants.
 The main goal of brainstorming is to generate as many ideas as possible in a short time, avoiding criticism and evaluation at the initial stage.
-Participants can freely express even the boldest or unconventional ideas, which fosters creativity.
-The process usually consists of two phases: idea generation and subsequent selection of the best ones for further processing.
+Participants can freely express even the boldest or unconventional ideas, fostering creativity.
+The process usually consists of two phases: idea generation and the subsequent selection of the best ones for further processing.
 The method is effective in solving complex tasks and stimulates teamwork.

 When is it used?
-At the beginning of the idea generation phase.
+At the beginning of the idea generation stage.

 Result.
-A list of various (sometimes even unusual) ideas that are then evaluated and grouped.
+A list of diverse (sometimes even unusual) ideas, which are then evaluated and grouped.

 Examples of ideas generated during brainstorming